duncan-david23/DADTradeX/README.md

 * CORS

+  ## Getting Started
-  ## How to get a copy of the project
+Follow these steps to get a local copy of DADTradeX running:

-  * Clone the repository
+## Clone the Repository:
+git clone <repository-url>

+## Setup Frontend:
+### Navigate to the frontend directory
+cd frontend

+### nstall dependencies:
-  * cd into frontend folder and npm install
+npm install

+### Start the frontend server:
-  * After all dependencies have been installed then npm run dev
+npm run dev

+## Navigate to the backend directory:
+### cd backend
+Install dependencies:
-  * cd into backend folder and npm install
+npm install

+## Start the backend server:
-  * After all dependencies have been installed then npm run dev
+npm run dev

 ## NB: Please don't forget to run both the frontend and the backend on different terminal.